| Cholesterol Drugs May Cut Death Risk After Surgery

 Overall, 3 percent of patients died during hospitalization, the

-report.
+authorsreport.
 The mortality rate for patients treated with cholesterol

 drugs was